 Photo Rejuvenation FAQ

-Depending on the skin concern, an average of 3-8 treatments every 2-6 weeks is required.
-For example, when treating pigmentation 1-3 treatments is usually needed however when treating conditions such as rosacea, broken capillaries or flushing you may require up to 8 or more.
+Depending on the skin concern, an average of 3-8 treatments every 4 weeks is required.
+For example, when treating pigmentation 1-3 treatments is usually needed however when treating conditions such as rosacea, broken capillaries or flushing you may require up to 8 or more treatments.

-You must ensure that you have had no sun exposure, spray tan or solarium for a minimum of 4 weeks prior to treatment and the use of an SPF 30+ is essential.
+You must ensure that you have had no sun exposure, spray tan or solarium for a minimum of 4 weeks prior to treatment and the use of an SPF 30+ and a melanin inhibitor such as Lira Clinical’s Pro Lite is essential.
 Attending a consultation with a paramedically trained therapist is also essential where a test patch will be performed prior to having the treatment.
 This will ensure that the safest and most effective treatment is performed.

-After a photo rejuvenation treatment you must avoid any heat or excess sweating, avoid the use of cosmeceutical skin care for up to 72 hours after your treatment, and ensure the use of an SPF 30+ as this is essential.
-You must also ensure you do not pick at any superficial crusting and keep the area hydrated by applying a soothing agent such as “ASAP soothing gel”.
+After a photo rejuvenation treatment you must avoid any heat or excess sweating, avoid the use of cosmeceutical skin care for up to 72 hours after your treatment, and ensure the use of an SPF 30+ and a melanin inhibitor is essential.
+You must also ensure you do not pick at any superficial crusting and keep the area hydrated by applying a soothing agent such as a post laser gel.

 Photo rejuvenation can be used safely on the face, neck, décolletage/chest, arms and even hands to treat: